 Backpacking Sleeping Pads: Integrated Pumps & Special Valves

 Some of these manufacturers have created special versions with built-in foot pumps or special “speed” valves.
-In our view, they’re not really necessary, add weight, and they add complexity for possible points of failure or slow leaks . . . but they’re not exactly bad, either.
+In our view, they’re not truly necessary, add weight, and they add complexity for possible points of failure or slow leaks . . . but they’re not exactly bad, either.
 The trouble with most of them is user error.
 For instance, Therm-a-Rest has seen some complaints over its SpeedValve option, but there’s a good chance many of these complaints come from people not properly folding the valve or even closing the smaller valve.
 Hard to say for sure, but the type of seal in the SpeedValve is the same sort of fold technique used with dry bags — and it’s worked well for years.

 Whichever pad you choose, odds are you can find a compatible pump or pump bag system to help you inflate it.